Opera in Azerbaijan

 Opera in Azerbaijan has a history dating back to the 19th century Russian Empire.

 History

 19th and early 20th centuries.
 Russian Empire

-The emergence of opera and ballet in Azerbaijan is associated with the Imperial Russian period of Azerbaijani history when Azerbaijanis became exposed to European music traditions first-hand.
+The emergence of opera and ballet in Azerbaijan is associated with the Imperial Russian period of history when the inhabitants populating what is now the Republic of Azerbaijan became exposed to European music traditions first-hand.
 The very first documented performance of an opera in Baku took place in May 1889 when Alexey Verstovsky's opera Askold's grave was staged at a circus arena in Baku (on the site of the current Azerbaijan Carpet Museum building), accompanied by the folk choir of Dmitry Agrenev-Slavyanski.

 In the early 1900s, opera troupes toured Baku on a yearly basis (except 1901 and 1913), featuring prominent singers of the time such as Natalia Ermolenko-Yuzhina and Antonina Nezhdanova.

-The Opera Theater in Baku was built in 1911.
+The Opera Theater in Baku was built in 1911 on the request of the Armenian Mailov brothers and by Armenian architect Nikolai Bayev.

 20th century.
 Azerbaijani opera

 The first opera by an Azerbaijani composer premiered three years earlier, in 1908.